 – Eat low-fat desserts.

-– Exercise to help reduce cholesterol levels, burn calories, maintain ideal weight, reduce blood pressure and stress.
+– Exercise to help reduce cholesterol levels, burn calories, maintain an ideal weight, reduce blood pressure and stress.

 General recommendations for a diet without cholesterol, are equally useful for anyone wishing to start a healthy diet even if your cholesterol levels are normal.